top of page

 Generously subsidised by our sponsor

-1 per local authority.
+One place per local authority.

-Further delegates should book additional tickets
+Additional delegates should book additional tickets

 Each additional